By EPR Editorial Team

 "First of all, we still see there's more room for agency fees.
 There are still ways in which we can reduce the amount of effort we put and where, and how we co-locate people, because that takes time, touches and distance out, which takes costs out," he went on, adding that the company will also be seeking cuts in production, as the "supply chain in the industry is an expensive one."

 P&G claims to have already ushered in substantial cost savings after deciding to transfer in-house advertising for US deodorant brand Secret.
-The consumer goods giant has been on a cost-saving and efficiency campaign since 2014; P&G has made no secret of the firm leadership’s opinions over major inefficiencies in the advertising industry.
+The consumer goods giant has been on a cost-saving and efficiency campaign since 2014; P&G has been public about the firm leadership's concerns over major inefficiencies in the advertising industry.

 "One of the biggest [wastes] we see is media.
 There's an enormous amount of waste in media," said Pritchard, citing the reality that many consumers are often confronted by the same ad more than a dozen times.
 "That's one of the biggest inefficiencies in media.
 We're really working on driving that out — and taking that excess frequency out and reinvesting it in more reach."